-Understanding the foreclosure process in Kentucky is an important part of navigating your own home foreclosure.
+Understanding the foreclosure process in Kentucky is an important part of navigating your own home foreclosure in making the best decision for yourself.

 Before we dive in…